-We have a vibrant student community and you can get involved in a range of activities, societies and other social opportunities, both within our School and across the University.
+We have a vibrant student community and you can get involved in a range of activities, societies and other social opportunities, both within the School and across the University.

 School events and socials

-We run a number of academic-related events which may be of particular interest to you as a postgraduate student, including conferences, workshops and symposia.
-A programme of regular research seminars and salons offer a chance to discover the wider research culture within the School.
+Events including conferences, workshops and symposia, regular research seminars and salons offer a chance to discover the wider research culture within the School.

 MA Fine Art students open their studios to the School and external audiences at various points of the year, offering an insight into their ongoing work in progress and opportunities for discussion.

-We hold social events for all our students, including games nights, film screenings and a summer ball.
+Social events are often organised by our students for all our students and these include games nights, film screenings and a summer ball.

 Visiting Artists Talks